Ovechkin rallies Capitals past Ducks in OT

+WASHINGTON -- Not only were the Washington Capitals undefeated at home during December, when they began Saturday night’s game, they had yet to trail in a home game this month.

+Finding themselves down two goals with 20 minutes remaining against the Anaheim Ducks, the Capitals kept coming.

-WASHINGTON -- Alex Ovechkin scored 1:58 into overtime as the Washington Capitals rallied from a two-goal deficit to defeat the Anaheim Ducks 3-2 on Saturday night.
+Alex Ovechkin scored 1:58 into overtime and Washington rallied from a two-goal deficit to defeat the Ducks 3-2 for its third straight win.

-Ovechkin entered the Anaheim zone and blasted a shot from the top of the right circle that eluded goalie John Gibson.
-It was Ovechkin’s 23rd goal of the season.
+Ovechkin, at the end of a lengthy shift, entered the Anaheim zone and blasted a shot from the top of the right circle that eluded goalie John Gibson to the far side.
+It was Ovechkin’s 23rd goal of the season, tied for the NHL lead with Tampa Bay’s Nikita Kucherov.

+“I was tired obviously,” Ovechkin said.
+“Just wanted to (dump) it, but it’s nice to get (the goal).
+I think it deflected off (the defender‘s) stick, but I’ll take it.”

 Washington’s Nicklas Backstrom and Evgeny Kuznetsov scored third-period goals to force overtime.

-Note: EditorsNote: adds Ovechkin is tied for league lead in goals